gwlucastrig/Tinfour/README.md

 packages are included with the Tinfour download.

 ### What version of Java is required for Tinfour? ###
-All the Tinfour code compiles under Java 7.
-However, the laszip4j libraries requires Java 8.
-Therefore, if you wish to use the Tinfour Viewer or otherwise access LAZ files, you will require a Java 8 JVM.
+Most of the Tinfour code compiles under Java 7, but some of the utility classes required Java 8.
+The laszip4j library used to read compressed lidar files also requires Java 8. libraries requires Java 8.
+T

 ### Configuring Tinfour in an IDE ###
 Configuring Tinfour in an IDE is pretty simple: